The Home Wine Program uses the following definitions for sweetness.

 The figures for dry through to sweet are in accordance with EU regulations and that for dessert is from the US Department of Agriculture.

-The body of a wine is influenced by the amount of soluble solids.
+The body of a wine is the full mouth feel.
+If you know the difference in mouthfeel between skimmed and full fat milk then you can liken those to light and full bodied wines.
+The body of a wine is influenced by the amount of soluble solids and these come from substances including proteins, minerals, acids, pectin and sugars.
 The following scale was derived by studying tasting notes for several wines from a panel of judges, and comparing them with the calculated soluble solids levels.

 Very light up to 1%